-If you receive an error when filling out your information that says "Something went wrong - Contact our team" this could be due to a number of reasons.
-You'll want to check the following:
+If you receive an error that says "Something went wrong - Contact our team", please check the following:

 - Do you have the correct routing number?
-In the US, routing numbers are exactly 9 digits long and you will need to use the number for ACH transfers only.
+In the US, routing numbers are exactly 9 digits long and you will need to use the number for ACH (also known as EFT) transfers only.
 Contact your bank for the most accurate information.

 - Are you entering the correct state or province code?
 It will need to be 2 letters long.
 For example, if you are in California, you will need to enter "CA".
 If you are in Alberta, you will need to enter "AB".

 - Are you entering an address that starts with a letter?
-If so, you'll need to start the address with a number then a letter.
-P.O.
-Box addresses can be entered if you are requesting a check.
+If so, you'll need to start the address with a number, then a letter.
+Do not enter a PO box when filling out your personal information.

-Step 6: After you confirm, the withdrawals for your full account balance will be initiated at the frequency that you choose (daily, weekly, monthly).
-Withdrawing will not affect your campaign at all.
-Your campaign’s "Total Amount Raised" meter will stay the same and you can continue accepting donations for as long as you’d like.
+Withdrawing will not affect your fundraiser at all.
+Your fundraiser's "Total Amount Raised" meter will stay the same and you can continue accepting donations for as long as you’d like.

 If you set up withdrawals but haven't received the funds to your bank account 2-5 business days after you got an email notifying you that they've been sent, it's likely that our payment processor sent you an email requesting more information.